-The Volkswagen Bank GmbH Group evaluates the credit quality of the borrower before entering into any lending contract or lease.
+The Volkswagen Bank GmbH Group uses internal risk management and control systems to evaluate the credit quality of the borrower before entering into any lending contract or lease.
 In the retail business, this evaluation is carried out by using scoring systems, whereas rating systems are used for fleet customers and dealer financing transactions.
-Lending evaluated as "good" is included in rating class 1.
-Loans to and receivables from customers whose credit quality has not been classified as "good" but who have not yet defaulted are included under rating class 2.
-Accordingly, all loans and receivables in default are allocated to rating class 3.
+In addition, the gross carrying amounts of the financial assets are broken down into three default risk rating classes so that default risk exposures can be presented on a uniform basis throughout the Group.
+Loans and receivables for which the credit quality is classified as "good" are allocated to default risk rating class 1.
+Loans to and receivables from customers whose credit quality has not been classified as "good" but who have not yet defaulted are included under default risk rating class 2.
+Accordingly, all loans and receivables in default are allocated to default risk rating class 3.